jsonh-org/JsonhCli/README.md

   JsonhCli [options]

 Options:
-  --input-path <input-path>    The path of the JSONH file to input --input <input>              The JSONH string to input --output-path <output-path>  The path of the JSON file to output.
-If null, logs the output --pretty                     Whether to indent the outputted JSON --version                    Show version information -?, -h, --help               Show help and usage information
+  -?, -h, --help              Show help and usage information --version                   Show version information --input-path                The path of the JSONH file to input --input                     The JSONH string to input --output-path               The path of the JSON file to output.
+If null, logs the output --pretty                    Whether to indent the outputted JSON --lang-version <Latest|V1>  The major version of the JSONH specification to use
 ```

 ### Example